tradfree-mod/dimmer-frame/README.md

 `'-Dbuild_supports="easy/hardcore"'` (yes you need the quotation marks)

 Under [/img](/img) you can find a preview of the supports (in cyan) that you can use as reference for removal.
+Be careful because OpenSCAD colored the bottom of the battery clips cyan but they're not to be removed.

 ### Important